fcvalise/octolib/README.md

 ### Modules
 Octolib is separable into several modules:
 - Core module
-Provides somes commons classes as containers.
+Provides commons stuff.
  - State management module
-Provides services in order to manage the differents screens required by a game.
+Provides services to manage the differents screens required by a game.
  - Package module
-Provides services in order to pack multiple ressources into an unique file called package.
+Provides services to pack multiple ressources into an unique file called package.
 This module provides also a way to read datas from a package file.
  - Resource module
-Manage and provides all the games ressources.
+Manage all the games ressources such textures, fonts, sound.
 Resource module use read services of packages module.
  - Animation system
-Provides services in order to animate objects properties.
+Provides services to animate objects properties.
+ - Audio engine
+Provides classes to play music composed in real-time.
  - Gui system
 Provides basic stuffs to create simple user interface.